-The apprentice must be employed in the Electrotechnical industry with an employer that can provide them with the scope needed to complete the qualification and assessments of the training programme.
+The apprentice must be employed in the Electrotechnical industry with an employer that can provide them with the scope needed to complete the training programme.

 The Training Provider must discuss the training and assessment requirements of the apprenticeship with the employer and establish a three way coordinated training programme between the apprentice, the employer and the Training Provider.